Classical liberalism: United States

 Alan Wolfe summarizes the viewpoint that there is a continuous liberal understanding that includes both Adam Smith and John Maynard Keynes:

-The view that modern liberalism is a continuation of classical liberalism is not universally shared.
+The view that modern liberalism is a continuation of classical liberalism is controversial and disputed by many.
 James Kurth, Robert E. Lerner, John Micklethwait, Adrian Wooldridge and several other political scholars have argued that classical liberalism still exists today, but in the form of American conservatism.
 According to Deepak Lal, only in the United States does classical liberalism continue to be a significant political force through American conservatism.
 American libertarians also claim to be the true continuation of the classical liberal tradition.

+Tadd Wilson, writing for the libertarian Foundation for Economic Education, noted that "Many on the left and right criticize classical liberals for focusing purely on economics and politics to the neglect of a vital issue: culture."

 Intellectual sources

 John Locke

 Central to classical liberal ideology was their interpretation of John Locke's Second Treatise of Government and A Letter Concerning Toleration, which had been written as a defence of the Glorious Revolution of 1688.
-Although these writings were considered too radical at the time for Britain's new rulers, they later came to be cited by Whigs, radicals and supporters of the American Revolution.
+Although these writings were considered too radical at the time for Britain's new rulers, Whigs, radicals and supporters of the American Revolution later came to cite them.
 However, much of later liberal thought was absent in Locke's writings or scarcely mentioned and his writings have been subject to various interpretations.
 For example, there is little mention of constitutionalism, the separation of powers and limited government.

+James L. Richardson identified five central themes in Locke's writing: